supernelly/Simple-FTP/README.md

 # Simple-FTP
-FTP client implemented using python sockets
+FTP client implemented using sockets in Python 2.7